Chengara struggle: Land Reforms – theory

 The ceiling in Kerala varies with the size of the household and does not exceed 25 standard acres (10 ha), the maximum that the largest family could own.
-In the case of a company the limit is 10 standard acres subject to a maximum of 15 acres.
+In the case of a company, the limit is 10 standard acres, subject to a maximum of 15 acres.
 However, the Kerala Land Reforms Act, 1963, exempted certain kinds of land from the ceiling limit, including plantations and private forests (sec.
 81).

 Land Reforms – implementation

 According to the Kerala Land Reforms Act, 1963, the government was to distribute surplus and revenue forest land to Kerala's landless poor.
-Though the land ceiling laws were expected to create large extents of surplus land, most landlords circumvented the legal requirement through bogus transfers, gift deeds, and so on.
-Until today, the Act has not been fully implemented, resulting in a huge number of landless people in the state.
+Though the land ceiling laws were expected to create large extents of surplus land, most landlords circumvented the legal requirement through bogus transfers, gift deeds, and other methods.
+Until today, the act has not been fully implemented, resulting in a huge number of landless people in the state.

-The Government of Kerala claims that there is no surplus land left to distribute.
-Generally there is considerable confusion in Kerala as on who possesses what land.
-And it is not unusual for the forest and revenue departments to claim a particular piece of land to be theirs.
+The government of Kerala claims that there is no surplus land left to distribute.
+Generally, there is considerable confusion in Kerala as to who possesses what land.
+It is not unusual for the forest and revenue departments to claim a particular piece of land as theirs.
 However, only an inquiry and survey into land property in Kerala would reveal the actual situation and probable violations of the Land Ceiling Law.
-Therefore, in 2008/2009 the Kerala government initiated a project called "Bhoomi keralam" (in Malayalam, meaning "Kerala Earth") to implement a resurvey of Kerala lands (originally started in 1966).
-A specially created body, the Kerala Land Information Mission, was entrusted with the task to measure the lands and to identify 27’000 ha to be distributed to Dalits and Adivasis.
-However, the project got stuck and only a few surveys have been initiated per this day.
+Therefore, in 2008/2009, the Kerala government initiated a project called "Bhoomi keralam" (in Malayalam, "Kerala Earth") to implement a resurvey of Kerala lands (originally started in 1966).
+A specially created body, the Kerala Land Information Mission, was entrusted with measuring the land and identifying 27,000 ha to be distributed to Dalits and Adivasis.
+However, the project got stuck and only a few surveys have been initiated.

 Implications for Dalits and Adivasis

-The historic Kerala Land Reforms Act 1963, with its "land to the tiller" policy turned out negative for the Dalits and Adivasis.
-By the new law, the tenants of the land (settled farmers, mostly upper and middle-caste citizens) became the owners and the laborers (Dalits and Adivasis) were left mostly landless.
-As of September 2010 only 2% of Dalits and 2.21% of Adivasis and were provided a very limited livelihood.
-In Kerala 56% of 6.5 million Adivasis and Dalits still have no land.
-The rest, who are regarded as landowners, might possess as little as 1/100 of an acre while some of the local corporate houses have access to thousands and thousands of acres on lease.
+The historic Kerala Land Reforms Act, 1963, with its "land to the tiller" policy, turned out negative for the Dalits and Adivasis.
+By the new law, the tenants of the land (settled farmers, mostly upper and middle-caste citizens) became the owners and the laborers, while the Dalits and Adivasis were left mostly landless.
+As of September 2010, only 2% of Dalits and 2.21% of Adivasis were provided a very limited livelihood.
+In Kerala, 56% of 6.5 million Adivasis and Dalits still have no land.
+The rest, who are regarded as landowners, might possess as little as 1/100 of an acre, while some of the local corporate houses have access to thousands of acres on lease.

-Some of Dalits and Adivasis were given ownership of plots of land under their huts.
-But these plots were so tiny that now they form over 16’500 ghetto-like quarters housing several generations (one-lakh colonies).
+Some Dalits and Adivasis were given ownership of plots of land under their huts.
+However, these plots were so small that they now form over 16,500 ghetto-like quarters housing several generations (one-lakh colonies).
 This resulted in the total derailment of their life.
-This legal denial of ownership and access to land meant that they would never evolve as land-owning peasants despite their continued role in agrarian society.
+This legal denial of ownership and access to land meant that they would never evolve as land-owners, despite their continued role in agrarian society.